70% of Jacksonville's homicides in 2017 remain unsolved

-JACKSONVILLE, Fla. - Of the 120 murders from 2017 being investigated by the Jacksonville Sheriff's Office, 85 have not resulted in arrests.
+JACKSONVILLE, Fla. - Of the 120 homicides from 2017 being investigated by the Jacksonville Sheriff's Office, 85 have not resulted in arrests.

 One of those victims, 22-year-old Kareem Hagan, was killed in Springfield on the first day of the year.
 The year ended without any answers about who killed him.

-Note: CORRECTION: A previous version of this story incorrectly stated Jacksonville police were investigating 120 murders from 2017.
-The story now reflects that 120 is the total number of homicides, not murders.